hapax/hapax.github.io/assets/exponential.md

 e = \lim_{n\to\infty} \left(1 + \frac{1}{n}\right)^n \approx 2.781828.
 $$

+We'll return to the mathematical question of convergence below.

 ---

 *Exercise 1.* Show that in the limit of "continuous" compound interest, i.e. large